AstroMekanikle62/Fortuna---a-small-RPG/README.md

 # Fortuna---a-small-RPG

-After 3 months of constant work it's finally done! my first programming project, Fortuna is a small-linear-turn based-rpg game with unique twists.
+After three and a half months of constant work it's finally done! my first programming project, Fortuna is a small-linear-turn based-rpg game with unique twists.

 you can start with three player classes all with there unique abilities,